mattly/bork/Readme.md

   be installed before calling an rbenv source.
 This is coding 101, people.
 It ain't that hard.

-### Problems

-- Will need a way to add to $PATH for things like nodenv that don't go to path.

-## Roadmap

-- source: pull from url or local file and install via make
-- source: bootstrap homebrew
-- config: ability to build a set of configs into a single one for easy transport
-- config: group items into bundles (f.e. 'vim plugins')
-- config: callbacks for items and groups (after: install, update)
-- config: templates to setup
-- runner: `--only {group}` flag

 ## License

-Bork is copyright 2013 Matthew Lyon and licensed under the Apache 2.0 License.
+Bork is copyright 2013 Matthew Lyon and licensed under the MIT License.
+See LICENSE for more information.
-Full text to come.

 [rbenv]: https://github.com/sstephenson/rbenv
 [nodenv]: https://github.com/OiNutter/nodenv